 Seminars consist largely of business cases.
 For the seminars, students have to organize themselves in small groups.
-Each week, one group presents that week's case study, which is then discussed with the other students.
+Each week, each group presents one of the questions of the case study, which is then discussed with the other students.
 Students will be graded both on their presentation, which accounts for half the grade, and their participation in class, which accounts for the other half.